josevh/SpotToPhones/README.md

 ## Status: **WIP**: PARTIALLY WORKING
 * Method to queue track is not 100% reliable, WIP.
 * In process of rewriting.
-* Works best with Headphones VIP Musicbrainz Mirro
+* Works best with Headphones VIP Musicbrainz Mirror

 ## Todo:
 * add logging